 Patients are usually asymptomatic and the finding may be incidental and unimportant.
 However, if the stenosis is severe symptoms include dysphagia and regurgitation of food.

-More commonly occur in the cervical oesophagus near cricopharyngeus muscle than in the thoracic oesophagus.
+More commonly occur in the cervical esophagus near cricopharyngeus muscle than in the thoracic esophagus.
 They typically arise from the anterior wall and never from the posterior wall; they can also be circumferential 4.
-Occasionally, multiple webs are visualised during maximal distension.
+Occasionally, multiple webs are visualized during maximal distension.

 - Plummer-Vinson syndrome

-- GORD/GERD (especially a distal oesophagus web) 7
+- gastroesophageal reflux disease (especially a distal esophagus web) 7

 - external beam radiation